Chia-Network/chia-docs/docs/03consensus/three_vdf_chains.md

 **Infused challenge chain**: A VDF chain which starts at the first block infused in a slot (which is not based on the previous slot’s challenge, this is called the challenge block) and ends at the end of the slot.
 This increases security by preventing VDF lookahead attacks.

-**Slot**: the list of sub-slots which contain at least 16 reward-chain blocks based on the challenge of the first sub-slot, or later sub-slots.
+**Sub-slot**: a period of time for which a timelord must run a VDF.
+The number of calculations the timelord must perform (sub-slot_iterations) to complete the sub-slot are adjusted periodically (and automatically) take around 10 minutes.
+During this time, 64 signage points will be released and the entire network will submit an average of 32 valid proofs of space.

+**Slot**: one or more sub-slots.
+The important thing to remember is that a slot requires at least 16 reward-chain blocks.
+If these blocks are not produced in the first sub-slot, then another sub-slot will be required within the same slot.
 At the end of the slot, the infused challenge chain stops, the challenge chain pulls in the result of the infused challenge chain, and the deficit is reset to 16.

 **Block**: a block is a collection of data infused into the rewards chain which contains: a proof of space for a challenge hash with fewer iterations than the slot iterations, sp and ip VDFs for both chains, optional ip VDF for the infused challenge chain, and a rewards address.
 Some blocks are also transaction blocks.
 There is a maximum of 128 blocks per slot.